cartmanbrahh/cartmanbrahh/README.md

 - 👋 Hello, this is @cartmanbrahh
 - 👀 Interests :  Spatial econometrics, neural networks and NLP !
 - 🌱 I’m currently competing on Kaggle on various projects : mainly classification & some image processing.
-- 📫 You can reach me at ankita.bhattacharya@sciencespo.fr

 <!---
 cartmanbrahh/cartmanbrahh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.